The Job Interview

 Time stood still, while I awaited the reaction.
 My spell as Redcoat Compere could live or die on what happened in the next split second.
 The Chief Redcoat looked me straight in the face.
 He didn't know wether to kiss me or kill me.
 But then came a burst of laughter like I'd never experienced before, as the whole of the audience in the Empress Ballroom erupted.

-In 1975 I turned full-time professional Comedian, a vocation I pursued for fifteen years.
+In 1975 I turned full-time professional Comedian, a vocation I pursued for twenty years.
 But it had all started with that one quip about the lady with the clock-face on her knickers.
-You might say: "I'd been in the right place, at the RIGHT TIME."
+You might say: 'I'd been in the right place, at the RIGHT TIME.'

 THERE'S A BABY CRYING